KristofferC/TimerOutputs.jl/README.md

 end
 ```

-This will create a macro that "does nothing" (just returns the expression) depending on the value of `ENABLE_TIMING` when the macro is expanded.
+This will create a macro that "does nothing" (just returns the expression) depending on the value of `ENABLE_TIMINGS` when the macro is expanded.

 ## Author